kinota93/fac2023/README.md

 # Introduction

 *KsCal* is a pure PHP business calendar library.
 It provides a general framework for definition and calculation of national holidays, business calendar (business days / non-business days) and facility availability.
 The calculation is rule-based.
+It provides 4 classes:

+- **KsDateTime**, extended `DateTime` class,  support new format characters for japanese weekday, gengo, fiscal year.
+- **KsCalendar**, model of business calendar. parse configuration from `YAML` file and provide easy ways to access weeks and days in a month.
+- **KsHoliday**, model of national holidays. parse configuration from `YAML` file and support eacy ways for holiday query, query *by date*, *by month*, or *by holiday name* (supports partial matching).
+- **Availability**, model of availability information.
+Aggregate information related to national holidays, business calendar, and reservation, calculate availability of time for any day of a month.

 ## Terms and Notations